CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

 .. confval:: verbosity

-    Options: 0, 1, 2, 3
+    Options: 0, 1, 2, 3 (recommended: 2)

-    How much output to print.
-Recommended is 2.
+    How much output to print (except the progress bars, which are always printed).
+0 means only errors, 1 means also warnings, 2 means also normal info, 3 means also debug info.

 .. confval:: complex_name_length

-    Options: `int > 0`
+    Options: `integer > 0`

     Length of the randomly generated complex name.
 Recommended: 8.